dutzi/dutzi.github.io/content/blog/using-find-index/index.md

 const arr = [1, 2, 3, 4, 5]
 ```

-The following code will find the first element whose value is 3 and return its index:
+The following code will find the first element who's value is 3 and return its index:

 ```js
 arr.findIndex(value => value === 3) // 2